kerimnp/mintmed-recommendation-helper-10/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several ways of editing your

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/e068948d-f2a9-4551-b5b0-6e787e344de0) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.